 What is regenerative medicine?

 As we age, the body naturally degenerates, but the body’s ability to regenerate is always there even as we age, and that is the core belief of Regenerative Medicine.
 With the use of specific agents that promote tissue regeneration, the body can heal itself.
-Several injectable or infused agents such as dextrose, ozone, procaine, stem cells, exosomes, peptides, and vitamins can stimulate the body’s own healing processes.
+Several injectable or infused agents such as dextrose, ozone, procaine, exosomes, peptides, and vitamins can stimulate the body’s own healing processes.
 In addition, we use other regenerative therapies such as acupuncture and osteopathic manipulation to promote self-healing.

 What kinds of injections are involved in regenerative medicine?